sad-boy-uoa/catalystcloud-docs/source/tutorials/the-basics-of-catalyst-cloud.rst

 .. _`OpenStack`: https://www.openstack.org/software/

-OpenStack gives you te ability to rent exactly what you need, without wastefully renting capacity you don't need, by allowing you to change how much you're renting quickly, easily, and automatically, through a variety of tools.
+OpenStack gives you the ability to rent exactly what you need, without wastefully renting capacity you don't need, by allowing you to change how much you're renting quickly, easily, and automatically, through a variety of tools.